St. John of Damascus

 Other Contributions

 In addition to his work on icons, John of Damascus was also a prolific writer and theologian.
 He wrote extensively on a wide range of topics, including philosophy, theology, and church history.
-He is perhaps best known for his work “The Fount of Knowledge,” which is a summary of the entirety of Christian doctrine.
+He is perhaps best known for his work “The Fountain of Knowledge,” which is a summary of the entirety of Christian doctrine.
 This work was widely read and was considered a seminal text in the field of theology.

 John was also a hymnographer, and he is credited with writing some of the most famous hymns in the Eastern Christian tradition.
 One of his most famous hymns is the “Hymn of the Pearl,” which is sung during the Feast of the Annunciation.